What My Coaching Is

-- I work as a trained, hands-on direct-patient volunteer with The Hospice of The Western Reserve several days a week when I am not traveling;
+- I worked for years as a trained, hands-on direct-patient volunteer with The Hospice of The Western Reserve several days a week after my retirement from the corporate world;

 - I am curious, respectful and sensitive to people who have beliefs and values different from my own.

 Are those who work within teams anywhere in the globe, who are: